statefulj/statefulj/framework.md

 ### <a name="define-your-controller"></a> Define your Stateful Controller

-*Stateful Controller* is the Class that defines the *State Model*.
+*Stateful Controller* defines the set of *Transitions* for the *Stateful Entity*.
 It is defined by annotating the Class with the [@StatefulController Annotation](/public/javadoc/org/statefulj/framework/core/annotations/StatefulController.html).
 The @StatefulContoller defines the *Stateful Entity* the Controller is managing.

 | field     	|   Type    | Description |